-- 1 Why Does My Dog Chew Furniture?
+- Why Does My Dog Chew Wood and Furniture?

-- 1.6 How to Stop a Dog from Chewing on Wood Trim
+- How to Stop a Dog from Chewing Wood Trim

 Destructive chewing is the term for doggy behavior that sees furniture – and anything else that may be in their path of destruction – destroyed by canine teeth.
 If you leave your dog alone and return home to find your living room and bedroom in pieces, your dog will be acting this way for a reason.

 There are a great many potential reasons why a dog may be chewing the furniture in your home.

 - Teething.
 Young dogs chew on many items around the home in an attempt at easing the discomfort of teething.